How many types of ladybugs are there in Maryland? Do you know your ladybug facts well enough to impress your friends?

 The thirteen-spot lady beetle is a species that can be found in the US.
 Mostly, it is a type of ladybug in Maryland.

 It has been seen in other parts of the country and is typically a pest that feeds on aphids, which are also pests.
-A black head and thorax can identify it with spots and red elytra (wing covers).
+A black head and thorax can be identified with spots and red elytra (wing covers).

-These types of ladybugs in Maryland often have a yellow or light orange abdomen.
-The thirteen-spot lady beetle used to be called Coccinella novemnotata until recently when it was changed to Coccinella trifasciata due to a classification error.
+These ladybugs in Maryland often have a yellow or light orange abdomen.
+The thirteen-spot lady beetle used to be called Coccinella novemnotata until recently, when it was changed to Coccinella trifasciata due to a classification error.

 They are sometimes confused with Harmonia axyridis because they are similar in size and color but have 13 spots instead of 19.